-Krupanidhi College of Pharmacy (KCP) is one of the oldest Pharmacy Colleges in Bangalore that provides a successful journey with respect to ample scopes and energy for continued dynamism in higher education curricula.
-The college started its journey with Pharmacy education in 1985 by the Krupanidhi Educational Trust with the approval of Diploma (D. Pharm) followed by Bachelor of Pharmacy (B. Pharm), Master in Pharmacy (M. Pharm) and Ph.D courses from Karnataka Drug Control Board, Bangalore University and Rajiv Gandhi University of Health Sciences respectively and with the statutory bodies like All India Council for Technical Education (AICTE), Government of India and Pharmacy Council of India (PCI).
-Prof. Dr. Suresh Nagpal, Chairman, Krupanidhi Educational Trust, established the Institute with complete dedications towards value based standard and quality technical education to compete with the global standards.
-The College has been rated number 1 Pharmacy College by "The Week" magazine.
+- Krupanidhi College of Pharmacy (KCP) is NAAC accredited with CGPS score of 2.83 in the year 2015 and UGC 2(f) certified in 2016.
+The institute provides ample scope and energy for continued dynamism in higher education curricula.
+The college started its journey with Pharmacy education in 1985 by the Krupanidhi Educational Trust in its Kormangala campus and shifted to its new campus off-Sarjapura main road, near Carmelaram Post in 2008.
+The college is well connected by road transport and is in near proximity to City railway station and Bangalore International Airport. - The approval of Diploma (D. Pharm) followed by Bachelor of Pharmacy (B. Pharm), Master in Pharmacy (M. Pharm) and Ph.D courses from Karnataka Drug Control Board, Bangalore University and Rajiv Gandhi University of Health Sciences respectively and with the statutory bodies like All India Council for Technical Education (AICTE), Government of India and Pharmacy Council of India (PCI).
+Prof. Dr. Suresh Nagpal, Chairman, Krupanidhi Educational Trust, established the Institute with complete dedications towards value based standard and quality technical education to compete with the global standards. - The College has been rated outstanding for its academic excellence by "The Week" magazine.
 The Institute has the Quality Policy: Brighten up the world, with the flame of love and standard education.
-The Institute is located presently at the semi urban area of Carmelaram Post, well connected by road transport and near proximity to City railway station and Bangalore International Airport, which are the gateway to entry to the "Krupanidhi College of Pharmacy" i.e. KCP.
 The Institute is surrounded by a lush green environment.
 The entrance and garden are beautifully maintained by the gardeners to refresh the mind of the students and faculty members.
-The entire campus is free from environment pollution and strictly smoking free zone which maintains an eco-friendly environment.

-The Institute is running since 1985 in Kormangala, heart of the Bangalore city and from there it shifted to its own new campus off-Sarjapura main road, near Carmelaram Post in 2008.
-Since the inception to its twenty nine years of dedicated service, people of Bangalore and other states serve this college in the field of Pharmacy Education.
-During its glorious journey, the Institute has strived towards excellence with the procurement of more than 350 ranks by the students in University and College levels.
+The entire campus is free from environment pollution and strictly smoking free zone which maintains an eco-friendly environment. - Since the inception to its thirty years of dedicated service, people of Bangalore and other states cherised this college in the field of Pharmacy Education.
+During its glorious journey, the Institute has strived towards excellence by obtaining more than 260 ranks at University and Board level. - Krupanidhi is ISO 9001 and 2008 certified organization known for its academic excellence for past 30 years. - Course wise establishment with intake of students